 In "The Barnacles" (2025), artist Yehwan Song imagines contemporary internet users, who passively consume limited information, as surfers who have helplessly sunk beneath the water, now become barnacles that cling to large structures and passively receive the tides.

-The question posed for this assignment is: how are you swimming in the internet?You can:
+The question posed for this assignment is: how are you swimming in the internet?The underlaying suggestion is to create your own nautical metaphor.
+You can:

 In general, use a poetic approach where metaphoric and imaginative language, rather than direct and literal, lead your idea.
 This should stem from your own experience of the internet!
 Then, turn this idea into a website.